crowdsecurity/crowdsec-docs/crowdsec-docs/versioned_docs/version-v1.0/parsers/format.md

 _default: continue_

-if set to `next_stage` and the node is considered successful, the {{v1X.event.name}} will be moved directly to the next stage without processing other nodes in the current stage.
+if set to `next_stage` and the node is considered successful, the event will be moved directly to the next stage without processing other nodes in the current stage.

 :::info